What's the best tea for me?

 Shincha

-In Japanese "shin" means new and "cha means tea.
+In Japanese, "shin" means new, and "cha means tea.
 Shincha is, literally, new tea.
-Shincha consists of tea leaves that have been harvested and very lightly steamed immediately after harvesting.
+Shincha consists of tea leaves harvested and lightly steamed immediately after harvesting.

 Shincha

-Sencha and gyokuro remain fresh year-round because of the way they are steamed and stored under optimum conditions.
-Sencha and gyokuro teas that are bought in January are just as fresh as teas bought in May right after the harvest.
+Sencha and gyokuro remain fresh year-round because they are steamed and stored under optimum conditions.
+Sencha and gyokuro teas bought in January are just as fresh as teas bought in May, right after the harvest.

-This is not the case with shincha.
-Because it is so lightly steamed immediately after the harvest true "shincha" is only available at tea shops in Japan from May through July.
+Because it is so lightly steamed immediately after the harvest, true "shincha" is only available at tea shops in Japan from May through July.

-If you see shincha at other shops during the winter it is not real shincha, it is sencha.
-Tea growers only process a very small percentage of their harvest as shincha.
+If you see shincha at other shops during the winter, it is not real shincha; it is sencha.
+Tea growers only process a tiny percentage of their harvest as shincha.
 They take the same leaves and process them as sencha.

 Back to blog